Cervical screening (smear test)

 NHS cervical screening programme

-The NHS runs a national cervical screening programme in the UK for all women aged 25 to 64.
-If you have a cervix and are registered as female, your GP surgery will invite you for cervical screening.
+If you’re in this category, your GP surgery will invite you for cervical screening.
 If you’re a trans man (with a cervix), you can also have screening.
 But if you’re registered as a man with your GP, you won’t be invited automatically.
 You can ask your GP or a local sexual health or family planning clinic to add you to the cervical screening list.

 If you’re aged between 25 and 64 and registered with a GP, you’ll be invited for screening every three or five years.
 This will depend on your age and where you live.
-Check what’s available to you.

 You don’t have to have the test at a GP surgery.
 You can also have one at a family planning or sexual health clinic or at a private clinic.